seap-udea/iWander/README.md

 License
 --------------
-Copyright (C) 2017 Jorge I. Zuluaha, Oscar Sanchez-Hernandez, Mario Sucerquia & Ignacio Ferrin
+Copyright (C) 2017 Jorge I. Zuluaga, Oscar Sanchez-Hernandez, Mario Sucerquia & Ignacio Ferrin

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and the databases associated (the "Package"),